 2. Three Strikes Law in Colorado

-A person is a habitual criminal and shall be punished by a term of life imprisonment if the person is convicted of:
+A person is a habitual criminal and shall be punished by a term of life in prison if the person is convicted of:

 - Any class 1 or 2 felony, level 1 drug felony, or class 3 felony that is a crime of violence; and

 - Has been twice convicted previously for any of the above offenses.1

 A conviction for a fourth felony is punishable by a term of four times the maximum presumptive range for the felony of which the person is convicted.2

 Anyone who has been previously convicted of a class 1-5 felony or level 1-3 drug felony may also be considered a habitual offender if they are convicted of a 3rd felony within 10 years.3 A conviction for a 3rd felony (class 1-5 felony or level 1-3 drug felony) within 10 years is punishable by a term of three times the maximum presumptive range for the felony of which a person is convicted.4